Buying a franchise: questions, costs, and next steps

 Critical performance questions:

-- Profitability rates: What percentage of franchisees are profitable after year one?
+- What percentage of franchisees are profitable after year one?

-- Average earnings: Typical revenue and profit ranges by location type
+- What are typical revenue and profit ranges by location type?

-- Cost breakdowns: Complete budget including royalties, marketing fees, and operating expenses
+- What does a complete budget look like, including royalties, marketing fees, and operating expenses?

-- Revenue models: Location-specific projections based on demographics and market size
+- What are location-specific projections based on demographics and market size?

 Some franchises may not have detailed data available.
 If that's the case, consider how much uncertainty you're comfortable with before making your decision.